-The global primary cell culture market size is anticipated to reach USD 8.67 billion by 2030, according to a new report by Grand View Research, Inc. The market is projected to grow at a CAGR of 10.55% from 2025 to 2030.
-The increasing demand for personalized and precision therapies has fueled the need for more accurate and relevant in vitro models.
+The global primary cell culture market size is expected to reach USD 12.45 billion by 2033, registering a CAGR of 11.6% from 2026 to 2033, according to a new report by Grand View Research, Inc. The increasing demand for personalized and precision therapies has fueled the need for more accurate and relevant in vitro models.
 Primary cell culture provides a closer representation of human biology and physiology compared to traditional cell lines, making it an indispensable tool for studying disease mechanisms, drug discovery, and therapeutic development.
 Researchers and pharmaceutical companies are increasingly recognizing the importance of primary cell culture for improving the success rates of drug candidates, reducing costly late-stage failures, and ultimately delivering more effective and targeted treatments to patients.

 Moreover, the field of regenerative medicine aims to replace or repair damaged tissues and organs, and primary cell culture plays a vital role in developing and engineering functional tissues.
 Primary cells are used to create tissue constructs, organoids, and bioengineered implants that closely mimic the structure and function of native tissues.
 These advancements have significant implications for regenerative medicine therapies, including tissue transplantation, wound healing, and the treatment of degenerative diseases.
 For instance, in April 2023, Mount Sinai launched a new institute for regenerative medicine to foster novel discoveries and explore new therapies for life-threatening diseases.
 The growing interest in regenerative medicine and the potential to revolutionize healthcare have led to increased investment and research in primary cell culture, propelling the market’s growth.